chunheisiu/Flight-Buddy/README.md

 * Charles Siu ([@chunheisiu](https://github.com/chunheisiu))

 ### Introduction
-The project was a concept for a mobile application that provides a platform for air travelers to share their flight experiences.
+This group project was a concept for a mobile application that provides a platform for air travelers to share their flight experiences.
 It is part of the coursework for the *CS 486 User Experience Design* class at the University of San Francisco.